Search This Blog

 Delivering a Useful Back Bowl is at least Five Times Easier than a Useful Blocker

 Recently I wrote a Greenbowler blog article on the subject of making block shots easier.
-Afterward, in some practice sessions following this advice, wherein I assessed whether these attempts actually provided the protection sought, I discovered that only a small percentage of the blocking bowls I tried delivering were effective.
+Afterward, in some practice sessions applying this advice, wherein I assessed whether these attempts actually provided the protection sought, I discovered that only a small percentage of the blocking bowls I tried delivering were effective.

 On the other hand, putting in strategically placed back bowls was at least five times easier than bowling a successful block shot.